By Chet Yarbrough

 Americans might argue Alberta impugns the reputation of the “MAKE AMERICA GREAT AGAIN” President.
 In their minds, government deserves a punch in the face.
 Trump gives voice to many American workers.
 Particularly, Americans who have been marginalized by corporate America.

 Some say American Democracy needs reform because Americans are being left behind by their political leaders.
+Many support Trump for his political speeches identifying that truth.

 Arguably, American government does deserve a punch in the face.
 However, even if true, Democracy remains the best form of government in the world.